Tim joined Gertler and Wente Architects in 2007 as one of our Senior Associates. Check out our quick fire interview with him below...

 Where is your favorite place in New York City?

-The avenue of London Palm Trees in between 100th and 110th street.
+The avenue of London Plane Trees in between 100th and 110th street Riverside Park.

 What advice would you give to a young architect who is currently trying to make it in the industry?